 Canada Strengthening Immigration Rules for Security

-On February 12, 2025, Canada’s Immigration, Refugees, and Citizenship Canada (IRCC) made key updates to its immigration regulations, aiming to improve security and integrity in Canada’s immigration system.
+On February 12, 2025, Immigration, Refugees and Citizenship Canada (IRCC) introduced important updates to Canada’s immigration regulations.
+These changes aim to strengthen security and protect the integrity of the Canadian immigration system.

-• Ineligibility: If someone provides false information, has a criminal record, or is deceased.
+- Ineligibility: When a person provides false information, has a criminal record, or passes away.

-• Lost or Stolen Documents: If the document is lost, stolen, destroyed, or abandoned.
+- Lost or Stolen Documents: When a document is reported lost, stolen, destroyed, or abandoned.

-Additionally, the regulations allow officers to cancel documents like work permits and study permits under these circumstances:
+The regulations also allow officers to cancel work permits and study permits in the following cases:

 Conclusion